Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

 The following proof is due to Sergei Ivanov.

 \begin{proof} We will show the left inequalities, corresponding to vectors $v$ emanating from $y$.
 The right inequalities follow similarly.

 By compactness of $M$, it suffices to show existence for a single point $y \in M$.
 In fact, it is enough to show that the lemma holds near $y$: that is, for $v \in I \subset T_yU$ with $p(v)$ near $0$.
-Indeed, for all $v$ such that $p(v)$ is sufficiently away from $0$, the quantity $\frac{f(y,z)}{-p(v)}$ is bounded away from zero.
+This is due to the following fact: for all $v$ such that $p(v)$ is sufficiently away from $0$, the quantity $\frac{f(y,z)}{-p(v)}$ is bounded away from zero.
+Indeed, as $f(y,z)$ tends to zero, that is, point $z$ tends to point $y$, the vector along the geodesic $yz$ tends to a tangent vector to $M$ at $y$, that is, $p(v)$ also tends to zero.